codeplaysoftware/cuda-to-sycl-nbody/README.md

 ```
 if (i == id) continue;
 ```
 in the main loop in simulation.dp.cpp.
 Whereas NVCC handles this via instruction predication, DPC++ generates branch & sync instructions.
-By replacing this branch instruction with an arithemtic:
+By replacing this branch instruction with an arithmetic expression:

 ```
 force += r * inv_dist_cube * (i != id);